aatemme/Sunflower-GWAS-v2/README.md

 # Sunflower-GWAS-2.0

-This is a R only rewrite and extention of the GWAS pipeline initiated by Rishi Masalia.
+This is a R only rewrite and extention of the sunflower GWAS pipeline initiated by Rishi Masalia.
+(Masalia et al., Plos 2018)

-Enchillada 2.0 adds:
+This Sunflower-GWAS-2.0 pipeline adds:
 - Streamlined folder structure of inputs/outputs/code/software
 - GWAS calcuation using GEMMA
 - Speedy drawing of Manhattan plots (grouped by trait with multiple environments per page)